Grand Theft Auto: Vice City: Development

 Rockstar North's core 50-person team led the eighteen-month development of Grand Theft Auto: Vice City.
-Full production began in late 2001, as Grand Theft Auto III was nearing completion; while early development only involved creating 3D models, executive producer Sam Houser said "it really kicked off at the beginning of 2002" and lasted about nine months.
-After the release of the Windows version of Grand Theft Auto III, the development team discussed creating a mission pack for the game that would add new weapons, vehicles, and missions.
-Upon further discussion, the team decided to make this concept a stand-alone game, which became Vice City.
-The game was announced on 22 May 2002, during the Electronic Entertainment Expo.
-It was Rockstar North's most expensive game at the time, with a budget of US$5 million.
-On 5 September 2002, the company announced that the release date of 22 October had been postponed until 29 October to meet product demand.
-By 15 October 2002, development of Vice City stopped as the game was submitted for manufacturing.
-It was released for the PlayStation 2 on 29 October 2002 in North America, and on 8 November in Europe.
+Full production began in late 2001, as Grand Theft Auto III was nearing completion.
+While early development only involved creating 3D models, executive producer Sam Houser said "it really kicked off at the beginning of 2002" and lasted about nine months.
+After the release of the Windows version of Grand Theft Auto III, the development team discussed creating a mission pack for the game that would have added new weapons, vehicles, and missions.
+Upon further discussion, the team decided to adapt this concept into a stand-alone game, which became Vice City.

+The game was announced at the Electronic Entertainment Expo on 22 May 2002.
+It was Rockstar North's most expensive game at the time, with a development budget of US$5 million and marketing budget of US$13.2 million.
+On 5 September 2002, Rockstar announced the release date of 22 October had been postponed until 29 October to meet product demand.
+By 15 October, development of Vice City stopped as the game was submitted for manufacturing.
+It was released for the PlayStation 2 on 29 October in North America, and on 8 November in Europe.
 Capcom published the game in Japan on 20 May 2004 for PlayStation 2 and Windows.
 The game was added to the Rockstar Games Launcher in September 2019.